Topl/daml-on-topl/spec/modules/organization.md

 ##### `AddUserToOrganization`

-By exericsing this choice the operator addes the user to the organization and then exercises the `Organization_Update` choice to update the organization and related contracts.
+By exercising this choice the operator addes the user to the organization and then exercises the `Organization_Update` choice to update the organization and related contracts.

 ###### Parameters